Formulary

 Lipids

-• Measure non-fasting lipid profile within 3 months of starting treatment with an ORAL lipid-lowering drug, and then within 3 months of each up-titration of dose or addition of a further ORAL lipid-lowering drug.
+• Measure non-fasting lipid profile within 2 to 3 months of starting treatment with an ORAL lipid-lowering drug, and then within 2 to 3 months of each up-titration of dose or addition of a further ORAL lipid-lowering drug.

-• Measure fasting lipid profile three months after starting treatment with INCLISIRAN.
+• Measure fasting full lipid profile (including LDL-C) within 2 to 3 months of starting treatment with INCLISIRAN.

 Liver transaminases